This post may contain affiliate links. See our affiliate disclaimer here.

 If you attain maintenance records from the previous owner, you can probably learn this easily.

-Even if you don’t know much about tires, checking the tread is quite easy.
+Even if you know little about tires, checking the tread is quite easy.
 Do they look worn out and have sun damage?
 If so, they probably don’t have much life left in them.
 Do some research on how much it would cost to replace all necessary tires and then ask for that amount discounted from the price of the RV.

 5. Check EVERYWHERE for water damage.